 Switch things up by adding chopped bacon, apple cider vinegar, and brown sugar, or try adding chopped apple, caraway seeds, and lemon juice to the recipe!

 Did you know red cabbage is full of essential vitamins and nutrients?
-Chock-full of potassium, Vitamin C, Vitamin K, and boasting ten times the amount of Vitamin A than green cabbage, it's also naturally low in fat, and high in fiber.
+Chock-full of potassium, Vitamin C, and Vitamin K, and boasting ten times the amount of Vitamin A than green cabbage, it's also naturally low in fat and high in fiber.
 It is an all-around great vegetable to incorporate into any healthy diet and meal plan!

 The braising process helps break down the raw cabbage, making it easier to digest, and ensuring all the nutrients are more readily absorbed by the body.